Adding an HTML email signature in Mac Mail

 - Select your username (If you cannot see the hidden folders, press cmd+shift+dot.
 Repeat this to hide them again if you wish)

-- Open V7 (or whichever V folder is the newest)
+- Find and open V7 (or whichever V folder is the newest)

 - Within this folder, there will be all your signature folders with random strings for their filename.